JanOne Technologies Announces - GuruFocus.com

 PR Newswire

-LAS VEGAS, March 23, 2023 /PRNewswire/ -- JanOne (Nasdaq: JAN), a biopharmaceutical company specializing in developing non-addicting pain killers and treatments for underlying causes of pain, today announced that it has entered into a definitive securities purchase agreement for the purchase and sale of 361,000 shares of the Company's common stock at a purchase price of $1.17 per share of common stock in a registered direct offering priced at-the-market under Nasdaq rules.
-The closing of the offering is expected to occur on or about March 24, 2023, subject to the satisfaction of customary closing conditions.
+LAS VEGAS, March 24, 2023 /PRNewswire/ -- JanOne (Nasdaq: JAN), a biopharmaceutical company specializing in developing non-addicting pain killers and treatments for underlying causes of pain, today announced the closing of its previously announced registered direct offering of 361,000 shares of the Company's common stock at a purchase price of $1.17 per share of common stock priced at-the-market under Nasdaq rules.

-The gross proceeds to the Company from the offering are expected to be approximately $422,000, before deducting the placement agent's fees and other offering expenses payable by the Company.
+The gross proceeds to the Company from the offering were approximately $422,000, before deducting the placement agent's fees and other offering expenses payable by the Company.
 The Company intends to use the net proceeds from this offering for working capital and general corporate purposes.

-The shares of common stock described above are being offered by the Company pursuant to a "shelf" registration statement on Form S-3 (File No. 333-251645) previously filed with the Securities and Exchange Commission (the "SEC") and declared effective by the SEC on December 29, 2020.
-The offering of the shares of common stock is made only by means of a prospectus, including a prospectus supplement, forming a part of the effective registration statement.
-A final prospectus supplement and accompanying prospectus relating to the registered direct offering will be filed with the SEC.
-Electronic copies of the final prospectus supplement and accompanying prospectus may be obtained, when available, on the SEC's website at http://www.sec.gov or by contacting H.C.
+The shares of common stock described above were offered by the Company pursuant to a "shelf" registration statement on Form S-3 (File No. 333-251645) previously filed with the Securities and Exchange Commission (the "SEC") and declared effective by the SEC on December 29, 2020.
+The offering of the shares of common stock was made only by means of a prospectus, including a prospectus supplement, forming a part of the effective registration statement.
+A final prospectus supplement and accompanying prospectus relating to the registered direct offering was filed with the SEC.
+Electronic copies of the final prospectus supplement and accompanying prospectus may be obtained on the SEC's website at http://www.sec.gov or by contacting H.C.
 Wainwright & Co., LLC at 430 Park Avenue, 3rd Floor, New York, NY 10022, by phone at (212) 865-5711 or e-mail at [email protected]

 This press release shall not constitute an offer to sell or a solicitation of an offer to buy these securities, nor shall there be any sale of these securities in any state or other jurisdiction in which such offer, solicitation or sale would be unlawful prior to the registration or qualification under the securities laws of any such state or other jurisdiction.